SuryaKshetra/project.github.io/index.md

 ---
 # Course Project Introduction

-Suryakshetra is a meticulously planned urban area spanning 1,500 sq. km in Gujarat, strategically chosen to leverage its proximity to established cities like Rajkot, Porbandar, and Junagadh.
+Suryakshetra is a well planned urban smart city with area of 1500 sq.km in Gujarat, it is strategically chosen as its proximity to established cities like Rajkot, Porbandar, and Junagadh.
 This city model aspires to balance growth, sustainability, and livability while addressing key challenges of urbanization in India.
+Aligning with the Government of India’s mission to promote sustainable and inclusive cities, Suryakshetra will integrate smart technologies, improve urban infrastructure, and enhance the quality of life.

 ### [Learn more about our city design project.](City_Details.md)